matthewbrake/bill-ocr/README.md

 ### Step 2: Install and Build the App

-Open your terminal or command prompt in the project folder and run these commands:
+Open your terminal in the project folder and run these commands:

 1.  **Install dependencies:**
     ```bash